Undergraduate Research and Creative Grants

 Proposal Submission Guidelines

-with the student must be submitted by the Faculty Sponsor prior to the proposal deadline.
+A formal letter of support, speaking to the nature of the project, the qualifications of the student, and the faculty member’s role in working with the student must be submitted by the Faculty Sponsor prior to the proposal deadline.
 Proposals submitted without a faculty endorsement will not be reviewed for consideration.

 Student projects involving any kind of off-campus travel must follow the KSC Student Travel Guidelines, and complete the Student Travel Pre-Approval form.
 The travel must be approved prior to any grant funds being released.

 Several resources are available to assist students in their proposal preparation.
 These resources include:

 - a 15 minute webinar on how to prepare a competitive URCP proposal

 - copies of the Undergraduate Research Review Form and the Undergraduate Creative Project Review Form.
 These documents will be used by the Committee to review each proposal submitted, and applicants will receive a scored form from the Committee at the end of the review process.

 - examples of recent successful grant proposals are also available for review below:

 - Successful UG Research Proposal: Jeffrey Trethewey, November 2009

 - Successful UG Creative Project Proposal: Jessica Yager, February 2010

 All proposals must be submitted electronically to the Center for Creative Inquiryby 5:00 pm on the deadline date.